Personal Finance

 For higher earnings, the higher tax rates might see great savings in 401k contributions which are tax deferred (rather than paying taxes now on money invested inside a Roth IRA) and combined with employer contributions that are also tax free can be a massive windfall.
 Contributing $23,000 with an income of $700k would yield savings of $8500, if making $70k the tax savings are a modest (but significant) $3585.
 If employer matching is available (usually 3-6% of income) it gets more dramatic.

-For the college student, not only can you get PELL grants and bright futures college scholarships; but you can also get the AOTC tax credit that can put up to $1000 cash in your pocket.
+For the college student, you can get PELL grants and bright futures college scholarships; which can cover the entire cost of enrollment in a public college/university in many cases.
+You can also get the AOTC tax credit that can put up to $1000 cash in your pocket.

-Someone earning $44,000 could contribute $23,000 to a 401k and $7k to a Roth IRA and owe no student loan payments (income based repayment, as of March 2025) and no Federal Income taxes (though eventually they'd pay on money they take out of the 401k.)
+Someone earning $44,000 could contribute $23,000 to a 401k and $7k to a Roth IRA and owe almost no student loan payments (income based repayment, as of July 2025; it would likely be $10/mo.
+Basically 1-10% in $10k AGI increments from 10k at 1% to 100k at 10%) and no Federal Income taxes (though eventually they'd pay on money they take out of the 401k.)
 This can get even better if their company matches contributions.
 They might be able to earn even more if they can afford a house as mortgage interest is deductible, as is depreciation; as well as up to $2500 in student loan interest.
 They could also have an employer match of $11,625, you'd have $3557 taken out of your base salary and the employer would pay the same amount (both toward social security and medicare) and most money would go toward retirement planning with about $10,300 left; but this just illustrates things that can be done to lead to tax savings.
+I improved on this structure on the taxes page.

 If self employed, you can have an SEP IRA or Solo 401k; the total combined contribution limit is $69k and is capped at 20-25% of your income (20% after tax, 25% before self employment tax; ask an accountant to help you that's just a guideline.)